Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Will there be three people in your meeting?
 25?
 80?

-Some meeting platforms are best for one-on-one meetings and may buckle under the strain when 20 or more people try to join.
-There are other tools which can host 200 participants, but these will likely come with a hefty price tag attached.
+Some meeting platforms or conference call services are best for one-on-one meetings and may buckle under the strain when 20 or more people try to join.
+There are other business phone services which can host 200 participants, but these will likely come with a hefty price tag attached.

 Once you know roughly how many people will be taking part in your online meetings, you can start to think about what kind of features you’ll need.